lindokuhlehoratiousdlamini-tech/aws-reStart-Journey/Lab-Assessments/Linux/lab-2.md

 - To validate that you are in the companyA home folder, enter *pwd* and press Enter.
 - If you are not in this folder, enter *cd companyA* and press Enter.
 - If you are not in this folder, enter *cd companyA* and press Enter.
-- To apply security-related updates, enter *sudo yum update --security* and press Enter.
+- To apply security-related enter *sudo yum update --security* and press Enter.
 - To update packages, enter *sudo yum -y upgrade* and press Enter.
 <img width="1366" height="728" alt="lab-2 (1)" src="https://github.com/user-attachments/assets/11fa931a-25a7-470b-a0fc-b9326bb08d18" />